19wburnett/Bidi-Construction/README.md

-# SubBidi - Construction Marketplace
+# Bidi - Construction Marketplace

 A SaaS web app that connects general contractors with subcontractors for construction projects.